 The Great Brinks Robbery was the biggest armed robbery in U.S. history at the time.
 Thieves vanished after stealing $2.7 million, leaving few clues.
 It was almost the perfect crime.
 Almost.

-It happened in 1950 at the Brinks Armored Car depot in Boston’s North End.
+It happened on Jan.
+17, 1950 at the Brinks Armored Car depot in Boston’s North End.
 The gang of 11 that stole the money after two years of meticulous planning almost got away with it.
 They failed because they fell out over the division of the spoils.
 Police arrested all of them five days before the statute of limitations ended.

 The Brinks Robbery

 The idea for the heist came from Joseph ‘Big Joe’ McGinniss, but career criminal Anthony ‘Fats’ Pino.
 McGinness masterminded the crime.
 Pino also recruited a gang to watch the depot for 18 months to figure out when it held the most money.

 The gang stole plans for the depot’s alarm system, and then returned them undetected.
 They also removed the cylinders from locks, one by one, and had a locksmith duplicate the keys.
 Planning for the Brinks robbery took two years and included six failed attempts.

 The gang wore outfits similar to Brinks uniforms – Navy pea coats and chauffeur’s caps – and rubber Halloween masks.
 At 6:55 p.m. on Jan.
 17, 1950, seven of the gang members entered the counting room.
 They surprised the five employees and bound and gagged them face down on the floor.

 The thieves cleaned out everything except the General Electric payroll.
 It took them only 35 minutes to load 14 canvas bags with a half ton of cash, coins, checks, securities and money orders.
 Two of the gang members waited outside in the getaway truck.